 Newly Acquired Dogs: The owner of any newly acquired dog of licensing age or of any dog which attains licensing age after July 1 of any year shall make an application for registration and license within thirty (30) days after such acquisition or dogs attain the above stated age; provided, that the license fee shall be one-half (1/2) of that above required for new applications received after July 1 of any year.

 Kennel License Fee: No kennel license shall be issued unless the provisions of Nibley City Code, Title 10, Chapter 17, titled “Animal Land Use Regulations” are met.
-Authorized kennel licenses shall pay an annual license fee, in addition to required registration fees.Anyone owning, keeping, harboring or maintaining three (3) or more dogs over the age of six (6) months shall be considered to be operating a dog kennel and shall be required to pay an annual kennel license fee as established by resolution of the city council.
+Authorized kennel licenses shall pay an annual license fee, in addition to required registration fees.

-Term Of License: The license fee shall cover the calendar year in which the license was issued, expiring on December 31 of the year of issuance, regardless of the date when issued.
+Term Of License: Dog licenses shall be valid for the term equal to the dog’s rabies vaccination.

+Rabies Certificate: All dogs are required to keep and maintain current rabies vaccination in order to be licensed with Nibley City.
+As part of registration and licensing of dogs, dog owners shall be required to provide Nibley City with a certificate demonstrating that the dog’s rabies vaccination is current.

 Exceptions: